 For boarders, First is the place to head.
 There is a warm-up park on the Oberjoch, the White Elements freestyle park, a superpipe at Shrekford and a terrain park at Bargelegg.
 There are also 20 kilometres of cross-country tracks, starting at Grund.

 The season is brought to a close by the Snowpenair concert, held at the Kleine Sheidegg; the next concert, the 21st edition of the event, takes place on 7 April 2018.
-Headline acts are TBA.
+Headline acts are Any Macdonald and Marc Sway.
 In 2016, the festival was headlined by Deep Purple.

 when?
 Grindelwald's ski season runs from early December to mid-April.